Skip to main content

 Definition

 There are different definitions for headrace tunnels (HRT) used in different scenarios.
-“Headrace tunnel takes water from connecting channels and convey it to the fore bay or directly to the penstock provided with surge shaft” depending upon the project and site requirements some times also known as power tunnels.
+“Headrace tunnel takes water from connecting channels and conveys it to the forebay or directly to the penstock provided with surge shaft” depending upon the project and site requirements times also known as power tunnels.
 Or

-“A tunnel provided between De-silting chamber or Fore-bay to the Surge Shaft” or “A structure that carries water from intake to the power house for power generation”
+“A tunnel provided between the De-silting chamber or Fore-bay to the Surge Shaft” or “A structure that carries water from intake to the powerhouse for power generation”

-Tunnels are very important components of any type of hydropower project and can be very useful in long run.
-Now day’s highly sophisticated machines are used for tunneling such as TBM (Tunnel Boring Machine) which can accomplish the work in months which may takes even years to be completed using manual procedures.
+Tunnels are very important components of any type of hydropower project and can be very useful in the long run.
+Now day’s highly sophisticated machines are used for tunneling such as TBM (Tunnel Boring Machine) which can accomplish the work in months and may take even years to be completed using manual procedures.

 Headrace Tunnel